 As we have already discussed in #4 and #5, whitespace plays a major role in grabbing attention.

 So, when it is implemented around a CTA that needs user or visitor attention, don’t you think they will be tempted to take an action?

 A designer who is experienced at designing great links and tabs that grab user attention by implementing graphics and flashes is great at work, but to add some cream to the cake, you can ensure that your user will have his attention by allowing whitespace around these important objects.

 Whitespace was once called as negative space and still people refer to it as the same.

 It is the space where there is no content.

 And, when there is lesser content, how do you ensure that people stay on your website.

 The colorfulness of your whitespace will attract attention.
-Trust me it works, as it is one of the tried-and-proven techniques that people have been implementing so far.
+Trust me it works, and this is one of the tried-and-proven techniques that people have been implementing so far.